Claude Wroten: Pre-draft

 Wroten had a chance at being a first-round pick after LSU's season ended, then police stopped him for speeding in Sterlington, Louisiana, on January 4, 2006, and arrested him on charges of possession of marijuana with intent to distribute.
 However, the district attorney declined the case.

 St. Louis Rams

-Wroten was drafted by the St. Louis Rams in the third round of the 2006 NFL Draft.
+Wroten was selected by the St. Louis Rams in the third round of the 2006 NFL draft with the 68th overall pick.
 On July 25, Wroten signed a four-year, $2.415 million contract with the Rams.
 Wroten played 15 games as a rookie, totaling 13 tackles a sack and a forced fumble.

 In 2007, Wroten recorded 13 tackles and a half-sack.
 He served a four-game suspension in 2007 for violation of the NFL substance abuse policy.

 On July 23, 2008, Wroten was suspended without pay (he was due $445,000 salary) for the 2008 NFL season for his third violation the NFL's substance abuse policy.
 The Rams have asked suspended Wroten to return part of his rookie signing bonus, filing a grievance against Wroten, who received an $805,000 signing bonus his rookie contract.
 The Rams sought $201,250 back.